jamesread/blog.jread.com/content/posts/all-storage-will-fail-so-all-my-files-are-distributed-and-tracked-in-git-annex/index.md

 * **Cloud; <AWS/Azure/GCP/etc>**-**<service (eg: S3)>**-**<username/account number to login>**

 Note: LTO is Linear Tape.
 Yep, I backup everything to tape as well.
 Cold Storage is so useful when a server blows up.

+## But isn't Git for developers?

+Git isn't just for developers - modern day infrastructure and sysadmin uses GitOps as much as developers use Git for tracking source code.

+Git is the perfect tool for the job, that is open source, widely used, incredibly widely tested, it's robust, and readily available everwhere.
+Git Annex is an elegant extension of that concept.

 ## Other essential reasons I use Git Annex;